 The Dot com bubble which burst in 2000 and the home ownership bubble which slid off a cliff in 2008 both formed over the course of about eight years.
 In each case, tens of thousands of young investment bankers, traders, financial advisors, risk managers, brokers, loan officers, insurance agents and mid-level managers had never experienced a serious loss.

 In their collective store of patterns, value increases were the only possible outcome for assets.
-The larger the cohort of investors who feel invincible, the bigger the bubble, and the deeper the crash when their mortality is revealed.
+The larger the cohort of investors who feel invincible, the bigger the bubble, and the deeper the crash.

 If you’re an inexperienced investor, stick to the tried and true passive strategy.
 Playing any other game puts you at a considerable disadvantage compared to professional market participants.